 Key Performance Indicators (KPIs) are central to customer experience measurement and management, serving to drive customer-focused action and improved business performance.
-As a powerful tool for change, organizations need to ensure that their KPI – or KPIs – are right for them.
-However, what is right for one organization could be too complex, or too simplistic, for another.
+As a powerful tool for change, organisations need to ensure that their KPI – or KPIs – are right for them.
+However, what is right for one organisation could be too complex, or too simplistic, for another.

-In this paper, we explore how organizations can determine the right CX KPIs to drive business performance, with a specific focus on:
+In this paper, Ipsos’ Customer Experience team explores how organisations can determine the right CX KPIs to drive business performance, with a specific focus on:

 - The key ingredients of a good KPI

-- How organizations can validate their CX KPIs
+- How organisations can validate their CX KPIs

 - Linking KPIs and real-life business outcomes; ‘Delivering a Return on CX Investment (ROCXI)’